CNA-Tech/PKS-Ninja/LabGuides/IntroToK8sPlaneSpotter-IK9674/readme.md

 5.2.3 Use kubectl exec to open a bash shell to the shell-demo pod with the command `kubectl exec -it shell-demo -- /bin/bash`

-Note that the shell does not have a prompt, so for example in Screenshot 5.2.3 below, after entering the command `kubectl exec -it shell-demo -- /bin/bash`, the output shows the result of entering the "ls" command:
+As you can see, the shell-demo has its own prompt, so for example in Screenshot 5.2.3 below, after entering the command `kubectl exec -it shell-demo -- /bin/bash`, the output shows the result of entering the "ls" command:

 <details><summary>Screenshot 5.2.3</summary>
 <img src="Images/2018-10-20-01-16-23.png">